The Christopherus Curriculum – Handwork

 Embroidered bag; 4 needle socks; quilting 2; geometric star patterns for windows; batik print; more whittling.
 (Fifth Grade Curriculum)

-Knit a sweater; sewing project such as an apron; origami and similar complex crafts; jewelry making; carve a bowl; embroidered pattern using early Christian (e.g. Book of Kells) or Islamic calligraphy.
+Knit a sweater; sewing project such as an apron; origami and similar complex crafts; jewelry making; carve a bowl; embroidered pattern using early Christian (e.g. Book of Kells) or Islamic calligraphy from last year.

 Following a pattern and using a sewing machine to make a shirt; build a doll’s house or a box with hinges; make paper and a book; make a doll.